Montclair Homes for Sale

 Learn more about Montclair New Jersey

-As the population grew, New York businessmen and their families build homes along the mountainside and this brought in a country-style town with convenient access, less than 20 miles away, to the city.
+As the population grew, New York businessmen and their families built homes along the mountainside and this brought in a country-style town with convenient access, less than 20 miles from the city.
 There was a notable artist colony that began in the 1870s including the landscape painter, George Inness.
 Dedicated community leaders encourage superior schools, an excellent public library system, a distinguished art museum, and many influential churches.
 By the 20th century, this richly diverse population characterize the countryside community.